arbor-sim/arbor/doc/concepts/lif_cell.rst

 LIF cells do not support adding additional **sources** or **targets** to the description.
 They do not support **gap junctions**.
 They do not support adding density or point mechanisms.

+LIF cells can be probed to obtain their current membrane potential, see :ref:`probesample`.

 API
 ---